 Your file will make its way to a background investigator at some point in the process, usually right after any polygraph or psychological testing.
 The investigator will pound the pavement, checking with each of your previous employers, meeting with your neighbors, and looking for issues in your past that might suggest that you're not a worthy candidate.

 The background investigator will compile a report when her investigation is complete and forward it to the hiring authority who will make a final determination.

 Oral Board Interviews

 You might be required to sit for an oral interview board after you've passed the background check.
-The interview will determine your ranking on a ready-to-hire list, so it's in your best interest to score high.
-You want to be given preference for hiring.
+The interview will determine your ranking on a ready-to-hire list, so it's in your best interest to score high to be given preference for hiring.

 Are You Ready for a Criminal Justice Job?

-You can expect the entire criminal justice hiring process to take four to six months from the time you apply to the time you finally get the call you've been waiting for.
+You can expect the entire criminal justice hiring process to take four to six months from the time you apply to the time you finally get the call with a job offer.
 It's a long and worrisome process, but chances are you'll discover it was well worth the wait when you start your career.